-Just don’t let course requirements keep you from pursuing other classes that catch your attention.
+But that doesn’t mean you should let your pre-med course requirements keep you from pursuing other classes that catch your attention.
 Many medical students obtain their bachelor’s degree outside the biological sciences.
-Dr. Megan Williams, Family and Obesity Physician at Elemental Weight Loss & Wellness Clinic, suggests students study what most interests them.
-She also recommends thinking about how different classes could help you become a better physician.

 2. Develop good study habits

-Most doctors will tell you that medical school was far more difficult than their undergraduate education.
-Dr. Williams certainly thought so.
-This is why it’s essential to figure out how you best learn new material.
-It will likely make the transition to medical school a bit easier.
+Most doctors will tell you that med school was far more difficult than their undergraduate education.
+This reason is why it’s essential to use your time in college to figure out how you best learn new material.
+Discovering how to integrate your personal learning style with diligent study habits that work for you will ease the transition to the rigor of medical school.

-Developing solid study habits isn’t just about performing well during medical school.
-Since continuing education is a requirement for physicians, having good learning strategies can help set the stage for success throughout your entire career.
+Developing proficient study habits isn’t just important when transitioning to medical school.
+Since continuing education is a requirement for physicians, maintaining good learning strategies can help set the stage for success throughout your entire career.

 3. Take the MCAT seriously

-One of the most daunting medical school application requirements is the Medical College Admission Test (MCAT), a rigorous exam.
-Medical schools scrutinize MCAT scores considerably when reviewing applications, so you truly need to put your best foot forward.
-That means you need to start studying as early as possible.
+One of the most important medical school requirements is the Medical College Admission Test (MCAT).
+Medical schools scrutinize scores considerably when reviewing applications, so you’ll want to put your best foot forward—which means you should begin studying for the MCAT as early as possible.

 4. Gather as much relevant experience as you can